-Introduction to the principles of veterinary radiography for veterinary technician students, including radiographic terminology, physics of X-ray production and interaction with matter, occupational safety and radiation protection, radiographic exposure factors and patient positioning required for production of diagnostic films, processing of radiographic
+Introduction to the principles of veterinary radiography for veterinary technician students, including radiographic terminology, physics of X-ray production and interaction with matter, occupational safety and radiation protection, radiographic exposure factors and patient positioning required for production of diagnostic films, processing of radiographic film.
+Discussion of equipment materials and special radiographic studies common in veterinary practice.
+Basic ultrasound procedures are also presented.

 Fundamentals of energy and non-energy producing nutrients and their sources and functions.
 Integration of concepts including digestion, absorption, and metabolism with application to normal and therapeutic nutritional needs.
-50 Hours 3.5 Quarter Credits